 “Wives, submit to your own husbands, as is fitting in the Lord.”

-A couple riding the car had not spoken for some time.
+A couple riding in the car had not spoken for some time.
 Riding Sunday afternoon in the countryside, the husband spotted two mules and said, “Some of your relatives?”
 She was equal to the occasion and said, “Yes, on my husband’s side!!”
 Sometimes holy wedlock becomes holy deadlock!
 The biblical answer is for the partners in marriage to function in their roles.

 “Wives, submit to your own husbands”